Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Why Budget Matters More Than Rankings

-This guide takes a different approach.
-Instead of ranking towns from best to worst, it organizes them into four budget tiers so you can immediately focus on the towns where your money actually buys something.
-Within each tier, you will find train access, school quality, lifestyle notes, and who the town is best for.
+This guide organizes towns into four budget tiers.
+You skip straight to the towns where your money actually buys something.
+Each town gets train access, school quality, lifestyle notes, and who it fits.

 Under $500K: Affordable Entry Into NJ Commuter Life